Northern buffed-cheeked gibbon

-The northern buffed-cheeked gibbon (Nomascus annamensis) is a newly discovered species of crested gibbon which is found in Vietnam, Cambodia, and Laos.
+The northern buffed-cheeked gibbon (Nomascus annamensis) is a species of crested gibbon which is found in Vietnam, Cambodia, and Laos.
 Its habitat is in the humid subtropical and seasonal tropical forests of these countries.

 Description

 The northern buffed-cheeked gibbon resembles Nomascus gabriellae in appearance.
 Males and females of N. annamensis differ in morphology and color.
 The male has a primarily black pelt that glistens silver in sunlight, with a lighter brown chest.
 The cheeks are a deep golden-orange, and the crest is very prominent.
 The female, though, lacks the characteristic crest and is orange-beige in color.

 The holotype is located in the Zoological Museum of the Vietnam National University.